naveens800/Recipe-Management/Readme.md

     -   Permissions: `IsAuthenticated` (authentication required)
     -   Serializer: `RecipeSerializer`
     -   Search Filters: `title`, `ingredients` (search filters are enabled for this endpoint)
+    -   Search Query Parameter: `search`
+    -   Example Usage: `/recipes/?search=chicken` (searches for recipes with "chicken" in the title or ingredients)
     -   Note: When creating a new recipe, the `perform_create` method is overridden to automatically set the `created_by` field to the current authenticated user.
 5. Recipe Retrieve/Update/Destroy View